electro-framework/todomvc/Readme.md

 composer install
 ```

-**If you don't have Bower installed on your machine, the command will get an error caused by that.
-Ignore it, Bower is not required for this project.**
+> If you don't have Bower installed on your machine, the command will show an error message during installation.
+You may ignore it, as Bower is not required for this project.

-### #2 Using the framework's Command Line Interface (workman)
+### Step 2

 Electro comes with a command line interface (CLI), called `workman`, that allows you to perform several tasks from the command line.